 Form of Asset Notice

-This is an Asset Notice referred to in Section 5.1 of the Facility Agreement dated November 15, 2000 (the AFacility Agreement@) made between Hawaii 125-0 Trust, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein.
+This is an Asset Notice referred to in Section 5.1 of the Facility Agreement dated November 15, 2000 (the AFacility Agreement@) made between Hawaii II I 125-0 Trust, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein.
 Under that Section, the Agent has five (5) Business Days from receipt of this Asset Notice to respond by signing and returning to us the acknowledgment set forth below to Enron Corp., 1400 Smith St, Houston, Texas 77002, Attn: Charles DeLacey Fax: 713 646 3422 [please confirm].
 Capitalized terms used but not defined herein shall have the respective meanings given to those terms in the Facility Agreement.

 The Tranche and Underlying Asset to which this Asset Notice relates are as follows: